 Medical terminology is the language healthcare professionals use to describe symptoms, diagnoses, and medical procedures.
-For those employed in the healthcare industry, medical terminology is used daily.
+People who work in the healthcare industry use medical terminology daily.
 If you’re not in the healthcare industry, it is still extremely helpful to have a grasp on medical terminology.

 Medical Terminology may not be a specific requirement for your career, but it’s a very important asset to have.

 Understanding medical terminology isn’t just for nurses, doctors, and medical practitioners.
-If you have a career in medical transcription, medical coding, or medical office assistance, you should have a strong understanding of the medical language.
-Because you are dealing with patient records and communicating with other healthcare professionals on a daily basis, you will need to be well versed in the medical language.
+If you have a career in the healthcare industry, you should have a strong understanding of the medical language.
+Because you are dealing with patient records daily, you will need to understand medical language very well.

-Having a solid grasp on medical terminology could make the difference between life and death.
+Having a solid grasp of medical terminology could make the difference between life and death.

-If you’re a Medical Transcriptionist or Medical Coder, you’ve probably done a simple Google search or consulted the Stedman’s Medical Dictionary to look up the correct spelling or definition of a medical term you aren’t familiar with.
+Of course, you can do a simple Google search or consulted the Stedman’s Medical Dictionary to look up the correct spelling or definition of a medical term.
 But doing this wastes precious time that could potentially affect an emergency situation.

 Without an understanding of medical terminology, there is too much room for error; in the medical field, one small mistake can make a big difference in a patient’s life.
-For example, the wrong medication could be prescribed or a diagnosis can be misinterpreted.
+For example, someone can prescribe the wrong medication or misinterpret diagnosis.
 In fact, a 2016 study found that medical error is the third leading cause of death in the United States, after heart disease and cancer.

 What else can I do with a medical terminology course?